Worldly Goods (1930 film)

 Worldly Goods is a 1930 American pre-Code melodrama film directed by Phil Rosen based on a story by Andrew Soutar, starring James Kirkwood Sr. and Merna Kennedy.
 Distributed by Continental Talking Pictures, the film was released on August 1, 1930.

-Premise
+Plot

 Blinded by an airplane crash in France, Jeff swears vengeance on John C. Tullock, a profiteering manufacturer, who produces faulty planes for government contracts.